ntasnim2/dp-macadam/README.md

 - epochs: `5`
 - batch size: `256`

-You can override experiment settings from the command line:
+The experiment settings can be modified from the command line:

 ```bash
 python scripts/run_experiment.py --epochs 20 --sigmas 0.5 1.0 2.0 --seeds 42 123 456